Zion To Bryce Canyon National Park Road Trip (+ Map)

 Best Viewpoints In Bryce Canyon

 There is one primary road through Bryce Canyon – the Southern Scenic Drive.
-The free Bryce Canyon Shuttle runs on the first half of this road, but if you want to see all of it you’ll need your own vehicle to access the portion of the road south of Bryce Point Access Road.
+The free Bryce Canyon Shuttle runs along the first half of this road, but if you want to see all of it you’ll need your own vehicle.

-I recommend driving straight through from the park entrance to Rainbow Point.
+I recommend driving straight through from the park entrance to Rainbow Point at the end of the road.
 On your return you can stop at each of the overlooks – they’ll all be on your right side on the return which makes pulling in and out much easier since you don’t have to cross on-coming traffic.

 Viewpoints that you absolutely must see are: